This post may contain affiliate links. For more information, please see our affiliate policy.

 What are Sichuan peppercorns?

 Also called Szechwan or Szechuan peppercorns, this spice isn’t a pepper at all—it’s actually the pink-red dried outer husk of the prickly ash shrub.
-This spice is quite unique; not only is it incredibly aromatic and flavorful, but it has a numbing property, which in China is known as “ma”, that produces a light tingling sensation in the mouth.
+This spice is quite unique; not only is it incredibly aromatic and flavorful, but it has a numbing property, which in China is known as “ma”, which produces a light tingling sensation in the mouth.

 Sichuan peppercorns are used commonly in the Sichuan region of China, along with lots of garlic and hot pepper, to make several regional dishes.
-I use them here to create a dry rub that makes oven baked chicken wings the most exciting thing you’ll taste all year.
+I use them here to create a dry rub that makes oven-baked chicken wings the most exciting thing you’ll taste all year.